bluepepperok/Baileys/README.md

 ## Installation

 The module is available on github packages.
-[Whatsapp productivity](https://github.com/bluepepperok/whatsapp-productivity) has a dependency on this library.
+[Ozer](https://github.com/bluepepperok/ozer) has a dependency on this library.
 It's `package.json` includes: `"@bluepepperok/baileys": "^specificVersionToUse"`.

 ## New versions
 - If you want to start off a different branch of the original repo, create a new branch with the content of that branch.
 - See the changes already done by BluePepper on other branches of this project and check whether you need to cherry pick some commits.
 - Make the changes you want.
 - Use [Example/example.ts](Example/example.ts) to test your changes.
-- Make "Whatsapp productivity" use your local version of this library and test the changes.
+- Make Ozer use your local version of this library and test the changes.
-  - On "Whatsapp productivity" dir run `npx link pathToBaseDirWhereYouCloneGithubRepos/baileys`.
+  - On Ozer dir run `npx link pathToBaseDirWhereYouCloneGithubRepos/baileys`.
     - This won't cange its `package.json`
-    - It will replace the downloaded release version in `whatsapp-productivity/node_modules/@bluepepperok/baileys/` for a symlink to `pathToBaseDirWhereYouCloneGithubRepos/baileys`.
+    - It will replace the downloaded release version in `ozer/node_modules/@bluepepperok/baileys/` for a symlink to `pathToBaseDirWhereYouCloneGithubRepos/baileys`.
-    - Baileys dependencies were downloaded into `whatsapp-productivity/node_modules` during `npm install`.
+    - Baileys dependencies were downloaded into `ozer/node_modules` during `npm install`.
 TODO: if baileys local version changed its dependencies, find a way to test the updated dependencies.
-  - Run "Whatsapp productivity" and make sure everything works fine.
+  - Run Ozer and make sure everything works fine.
   - Run `npm install` to revert `npx link pathToBaseDirWhereYouCloneGithubRepos/baileys`.
 - To publish a package version you need your own `.npmrc` (See `.npmrc.example`)
 - `yarn publish` and select a version name `originalVersion-bp-N` where N is previous version + 1.
 - `git push`
 - `git push --tags`
 - Make sure the package was published on the packages section of this repo.
-- Update "Whatsapp productivity"'s `package.json` to use the new version of this library, run `npm install` and test the changes.
+- Update Ozer's `package.json` to use the new version of this library, run `npm install` and test the changes.

 ## How to get the .npmrc authToken / YOUR_PERSONAL_ACCESS_TOKEN